WickedStereo/Microwatt-InferSOC/README.md

 ## Project Motivation

-The µWatt‑Infer SoC project aims to make efficient, small‑scale language model inference accessible and reproducible for everyone.
+The Microwatt‑Infer SoC project aims to make efficient, small‑scale language model inference accessible and reproducible for everyone.
 By combining a proven open-source Microwatt POWER ISA CPU with a custom accelerator, the design targets the unique challenges of running AI workloads at the edge—where power, area, and cost are tightly constrained.

 This project showcases how open hardware can drive innovation in edge AI, foster education, and empower a broader community to explore, prototype, and advance the state of low‑cost, energy‑efficient inference systems.